Edition 2

 # crm_attribute --name maintenance-mode --update true

-crm_verify
+crm_verify tool.

 # crm_attribute --name maintenance-mode --delete